 “The ISPCP shall use formal meetings, conference calls and electronic communications to ensure broad awareness of all relevant issues across its membership.
 The Constituency shall endeavor to meet during each official ICANN meeting, as well as calling ad hoc meetings and teleconferences as deemed appropriate by its officers.
-Agenda’s and meeting notes shall be posted on the Constituency website, recording agreements made.”

 RESOURCES: